ACF announces nearly $4 million in grants

 "Between our research and the racial justice protests that have taken place across the country this summer, it's never been more clear that funding focused on equity and inclusion is needed, and it's needed now," said John T. Petures Jr., president and CEO of Akron Community Foundation.
 "This proactive funding is just one way the community foundation is committed to doing its part to eradicate racism and create a more inclusive community."

 Additionally, as part of its civic affairs grant cycle, the community foundation awarded two grants to propel local journalism and reporting.
-A $7,500 grant to The GroundTruth Project will support a Report for America reporter in the Akron Beacon Journal newsroom focused exclusively on expanding local coverage of immigrant and minority communities.
+A $7,500 grant to The GroundTruth Project will support a Report for America reporter in the Akron Beacon Journal newsroom focused exclusively on expanding local coverage of immigrant communities and communities of color.
 An additional $7,500 was awarded to Friends of WKSU to support investigative reporting and community engagement in Akron.
 According to The GroundTruth Project, during the peak of journalism in the early 1990s, more than 450,000 reporters were employed in the U.S. Today, that number has dropped to about 180,000, leaving a significant gap in bandwidth for news reporting, especially at the local level.

 This quarter's civic affairs funding was provided from the following field-of-interest and board discretionary funds, which were created by charitable residents to support emerging needs in our community: Allio Memorial Fund; Jean S. and Thomas J. Amer Fund; V.E.
 (Tom) Atkins Fund; Betty R. Axline Fund; Board of Directors Annual Giving Fund; Decker Endowment Fund for Families; Charles C. and Dorathea S. Dilley Fund; Lisette Ertel Fund; Evant Fund; Lillian D. and Lincoln H. Gries Fund; Hermine Z. Hansen Fund; Lucille Scott Harris Fund; Vivienne S. and Russell R. Johnstone Family Fund; Kathleen Joyce Fund; Arthur Kelly Fund; John S. Knight Fund; William C. Krisher Fund; John A. McAlonan Fund; W. Bishop & Elizabeth C. McIntosh Fund; Howard and Margaret Palmer Fund; Daniel L. and Sherida L. Pohl Fund; Polsky Fund; Helen S. Robertson Fund; James G. Robertson Fund; Roush Memorial Fund; Schrank Family Fund; Shaw Foundation Fund; George Stevens Fund; Jean P. Stevens Fund; Ronald L. Stiles Fund; Dr. Kenneth F. Swanson Fund for the Arts; Emma Vioran Fund; William Wallace Fund; Orpha and Howard Wellock, Parents of Cheryl Wellock Fund; and William C. and Betty J. Zekan Fund.